joemarshall/websensors/_lessons/3.Characterizing_Sensors/characterizing_sensors1.md

 ---
-title: Characterizing Sensors - Introduction
+title: Sensors are dirty and bad
 next: characterizing_sensors2
 upprev: index
+lesson_order: 3
+sublesson_order: 1

 ---
 A sensor is:

 > A device that receives a stimulus and responds with an electrical signal [McGrath & Scanaill 2014](#mands)

 In this set of exercises we will explore the details of what that word **responds** means.
+In short, sensors are quite bad, and data from sensors is quite dirty and horrible.

 # Responds, not equals
 So, we have sensor data from a sensor, and we have a physical process we want to observe using the sensor.